tmpfs/mxl/README.md

 You may disable automatically adding aliases by modifying the `autoalias` rc option.

+Note that if you run a file that kills the current window, for example `mxl` with a configuration file that calls `unlink-window` aliases will not be added automatically, to workaround this run from another window, eg: `mxl ~/project`.

 ### Launch Alias

 To reference an alias when launching use an `@` prefix, for example: